 Each team has reporting requirements for their instructor, which typically include a Statement of Work (a.k.a., a project proposal), a Detailed Specification Report, and a Final Report.
 A copy of the Final Report should also be submitted to the Learning Factory as noted below.
 Each team should review the relevant course syllabus to see when these reports are due, the expectations for each report, grading, etc.

 Teams typically give two oral presentations as well during the semester.
 The first presentation occurs about 1/3 of the way into the semester and covers the project proposal (i.e., what your team plans to do).
 The second presentation is the final team report at the end of the semester.
 Teams should also practice the project overview and "elevator pitch" that they will give to industry sponsors, faculty, and other students during the Design Showcase.

-Each team must prepare a poster (32" wide x 40" tall) to display at the Design Showcase.
+Each team must prepare a poster (portrait format - 32" wide x 40" tall) to display at the Design Showcase.
 These posters are typically made in PowerPoint, and they can be printed in the Engineering Copy Center (and direct billed to your project).
 Teams are responsible for bringing their posters to the Design Showcase, after which they will be gathered by the Learning Factory staff and delivered back to your home department for display.
-Examples of past posters are on display on the 1st and 3rd floors of the Leonhard Building, the 2nd floor of Reber Building, and in the Learning Factory. and a one-page summary of the project to display on the website.
+Examples of past posters are on display on the 1st and 3rd floors of the Leonhard Building, the 2nd floor of Reber Building, and in the Learning Factory.

 At the end of the semester, the Learning Factory would like to get copies of:

 These must be downloaded onto a CD (not a DVD) and given directly to Cindy Winkelblech.
 Students are responsible for submitting copies of all documents to their instructors and sponsors as well for feedback, grading, and evaluation.